eudaimyst/turn-based-pattern-toy-models/docs/NON-LINEARITY.md

 ## **Linear Behaviors We Avoid**

-Make a very short, very human-friendly explanation in the “methodology” or “for curious nerds” section:

-> “Linear models make it look like ‘more input = proportionally more effect.’
+Linear models make it look like ‘more input = proportionally more effect.’

->
->
-> Conversational patterns don’t work like that.
+Conversational patterns don’t work like that.

->
-> Feedback, thresholds, saturation, and drift mean we need non-linear behavior to illustrate the dynamics accurately — even in toy form.”
+Feedback, thresholds, saturation, and drift mean we need non-linear behavior to illustrate the dynamics accurately — even in toy form.
->

-## **(for your design doc draft, not necessarily public)**

-Here’s the list, written cleanly:

 ## **1. Pure Proportional Change (y = kx)**